alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h6>index.php</h6>

 1) After registering, the user is redirected to login.php to submit their username, password, and role.
-The server then retrieves the hashed password for the submitted username from the database, if it exists.
+The server retrieves the hashed password for the submitted username from the database if it exists.
 2) In line 19, the script uses the password_verify() function to compare the submitted password with the stored hashed password.
 If password_verify($password, $user['password']) returns true, the user is authenticated.
 If it returns false, the user is not authenticated.

 <h4> B. Two-factor authentication through email verification </h4>